 As referenced above, impairment testing is based upon assumptions and estimates determined by management from a review of our operating results and business plans as well as forecasts of anticipated growth rates and margins, among other considerations.
 In addition, estimates of weighted average costs of capital are developed with the assistance of an independent third-party valuation specialist.
 These assumptions and estimates may change in future periods, especially in times of uncertain economic conditions and rising interest rates.
-Such assumptions and estimates may also be impacted by supply chain, production, and other logistical issues currently impacting our business.
 Significant adverse changes to external market conditions or our internal forecasts, if any, could result in future impairment charges.
-It is not possible at this time to determine if any future impairment charge will result or, if it does, whether such a charge would be material to our results of operations.
+It is not possible at this time to determine if any future impairment charge would be material to our results of operations.